OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-13.md

 ## Mark 13:26

-Then they will see the Son of Man coming in clouds with great power and glory.
+Then they will witness the Son of Man arriving in clouds with great power and glory.

 ## Mark 13:27